WRTeam-in/elite_quiz_doc/docs/admin/configuration.md

 ### General Settings

 1. Log in to your Admin Panel
-2. Navigate to **Settings > General Settings**
+2. Navigate to **Profile**
 3. Configure the following settings:
    - Application Name
-   - Admin Email
-   - Default Language
-   - Time Zone
-   - Date Format
+   - Logo
-   - Currency Settings
+   - Robot Image
+   - Admin Panel Login Background Image
 4. Click **Save Changes** to apply your settings

 ## Firebase Configuration